CVCalendar/CVCalendar/README.md

 For contributors
 ==========
 Please, note that the Demo project is supposed to test the changes on CVCalendar.
-If you've commited any, do not forget to update the root folder (<b>CVCalendar/CVCalendar</b>).
-Feel free to add wiki pages and/or edits on Readme or existing docs.
+If you've committed any, do not forget to update the root folder (<b>CVCalendar/CVCalendar</b>).
+Feel free to add wiki pages and/or edits on the README or existing docs.

 Screenshots
 ==========